Titans agree to deal with Falcons for Julio Jones

 NASHVILLE, Tenn.
-(AP) — Tennessee has agreed to a deal with Atlanta for seven-time Pro Bowl wide receiver Julio Jones, allowing the Falcons to clear salary cap space while the Titans get help for Ryan Tannehill, Derrick Henry and A.J.
-Brown.
+(AP) — The Tennessee Titans had been talking to the Atlanta Falcons about seven-time Pro Bowl wide receiver Julio Jones for nearly three weeks.

+In the end, they pried Jones loose with a couple of draft picks, the highest being a second-rounder.

+“We felt like it was good value for us, and Atlanta felt like it was good value for them obviously or they wouldn’t have done the trade,” Titans general manager Jon Robinson said Sunday, hours after the teams announced the deal.

+The Titans GM also wouldn’t discuss if Jones, under contract through 2023, will be getting a revamped deal in the trade from the defending AFC South champs.

+“We’re going to always keep that mindset of being diligent with our approach and aggressive when we feel like we need to be aggressive,” Robinson said.

-The Falcons will receive the Titans’ second-round pick in 2022 and their fourth in 2023 with Atlanta sending Jones and a sixth-round pick in 2023 to Tennessee pending Jones passing a physical.
+The Falcons will receive the Titans’ second-round pick in 2022 and their fourth-rounder in 2023 with Atlanta sending Jones and a sixth-round pick in 2023.

 “J Rob is a gangster!!
-The man is crushing it! @Titans,” left tackle Taylor Lewan wrote of Tennessee general manager Jon Robinson on Twitter.
+The man is crushing it! @Titans,” left tackle Taylor Lewan wrote of Robinson on Twitter.

 Henry, who also played at Alabama in college like Jones, had recently shared photos of himself working out with Jones on social media.